Fliplet/fliplet-cli/docs/API/fliplet-session.md

     if (session.entries.flipletLogin) {
       // user is logged in with a Fliplet Studio account }

-    var userData = session.entries.dataSource.data;
-    // use as necessary
   } else {
     // not logged in
   }